How to Deal with Dog Shedding (Because Fur Doesn’t Count as Home Décor)

 5Vacuum Often

-Set the broom aside and break out a vacuum equipped for tackling pet hair, like Hoover Evolve Upright Vacuum Cleaner.
+Set the broom aside and break out a vacuum equipped for tackling pet hair, like the Shark Rotator Pet Upright Vacuum.

 “Vacuums have special furniture attachments that actually pick up the pet hair and keep it in one spot—in the vacuum,” notes Vera G. Peterson, president of Molly Maid, a franchise of professional home cleaning services.
 “When you sweep, you are just spreading around dog fur further into your house, since it will move around and fly through the air.”
 A vacuum will also help pick up dander, dust mites, dead skin cells and other gross stuff that accumulates.